Bira/octopus-carnival/_posts/2025-06-13-ultra-tech-dungeons.md

 PC damage also has some upper bounds.
 Spellcasters with missile spells and a spellcasting talent of 6 can do a maximum of 18d damage, though that requires enough setup to only be possible about once per fight, and not on all fights.

-A ST 20 Knight with Weapon Master and a halberd can easily attack twice every turn and do 3d+13 per attack.
-This is theoretically possible right out of character creation if your knight is a half-ogre.

-A ST 20 Scout with Weapon Master and Strongbow might be able to shoot once per turn and do about 4d+10 per shot.
-This particular boundary is hard to reach, so your highest "at-will" ranged damage will probably be less than that.
+The maximum amount of "at-will" melee and ranged damage a PC can do is equivalent to about 7d per attack[^2][^3].

 Introducing ultra-tech armor into the game almost certainly means you're going to exceed the DR cap.
 Even non-combat safety gear at these tech levels has as